CSE Software Development Standards

 Task

-† (issue title) contains a brief summary of the task.
+† (title) contains a brief summary of the task.
 It should only contain a summary of the task.
 There is no required template to follow and technical language is acceptable.
 A developer just joining the group should be able to figure out what the task will do from this summary.

 Github